Esperanto phonology: Stress and prosody

 Within a word, stress is on the syllable with the second-to-last vowel, such as the li in familio /[famiˈli.o]/ ('family').
 An exception is when the final -o of a noun is elided, usually for poetic reasons, because this does not affect the placement of the stress: famili' /[famiˈli]/.

-On the rare occasions that stress needed to be specified, as in explanatory material or with proper names, Zamenhof used an acute accent.
-The most common such proper name is Zamenhof's own: Zámenhof.
-If the stress falls on the last syllable, it is common for an apostrophe to be used, as in poetic elision: Oĝalan'.

 There is no set rule for which other syllables might receive stress in a polysyllabic word, or which monosyllabic words are stressed in a clause.
 Morphology, semantic load, and rhythm all play a role.
 By default, Esperanto is trochaic; stress tends to hit alternate syllables: Ésperánto.
 However, derivation tends to leave such "secondary" stress unchanged, at least for many speakers: Ésperantísto or Espérantísto (or for some just Esperantísto) Similarly, compound words generally retain their original stress.
 They never stress an epenthetic vowel: thus vórto-provízo, not *vortó-provízo.

 Within a clause, rhythm also plays a role.
 However, referential words (lexical words and pronouns) attract stress, whereas "connecting" words such as prepositions tend not to: dónu al mí or dónu al mi ('give to me'), not *dónu ál mi.
 In Ĉu vi vídas la húndon kiu kúras preter la dómo? ('Do you see the dog that's running past the house?'), the function words do not take stress, not even two-syllable kiu ('which') or preter ('beyond').
 The verb esti ('to be') behaves similarly, as can be seen by the occasional elision of the e in poetry or rapid speech: Mi ne 'stas ĉi tie! ('I'm not here!')
 Phonological words do not necessarily match orthographic words.
 Pronouns, prepositions, the article, and other monosyllabic function words are generally pronounced as a unit with the following word: mihávas ('I have'), laknábo ('the boy'), delvórto ('of the word'), ĉetáblo ('at table').
 Exceptions include kaj 'and', which may be pronounced more distinctly when it has a larger scope than the following word or phrase.